Gender, Women, and Sexuality Studies

 Reference Sources

 Reference sources are generally used to provide quick, factual information or explanation about a topic.
-They might include books like general encyclopedias or dictionaries, or ones that are more specific to a particular issue.
-Websites might also provide good information.
-Be sure to assess their validity!
+They include encyclopedias or dictionaries that are general or specific to a particular topic.
+CQ Researcher is a good starting place to find information on current and historical social and political issues.

 General Sources